Microsoft Power Apps pay-as-you-go (PAYG) pricing model

 1. Power Apps per-app PAYG

-Here, you pay when a user runs an app – rather than the existing model of allocating licenses beforehand and seeing them consumed based on apps being shared rather than run.
+The PAYG model ensures you only pay when a user runs an app – rather than the existing model of allocating licenses beforehand and seeing them consumed based on apps being shared rather than run.

 An active user is, to Microsoft, someone who opens an app and/or a portal at least once a month.
 The cost is $10 per active user per app per month.